deividhere/s2t-demo/README.md

-# Google Speech-to-Text Demo
+# Google Speech-to-Text API Python Demo with Kivy

-Speech to text API demo using Kivy
+Demo of using the Google Speecht-to-Text API in Python.
+The GUI is made using Kivy.